 Indirect costs (IDC) are costs paid by sponsors to assist the university in supporting research.
-They represent the real costs for utilities, maintenance, libraries, staff support and other research infrastructure.
+They represent the real costs for utilities, maintenance, libraries, staff support, and other research infrastructure.
 IDCs are reimbursements to the university for costs incurred.
 They are not prospective payments.
 The base for these rates is modified total direct costs (MTDC) for a grant or contract.
 MTDC includes salaries, wages and benefits, materials and supplies, services, travel and all other items.
-MTDC specifically excludes tuition remission, scholarships and fellowships, participant support costs, the amount of any subcontract that exceeds $25,000, equipment, capital expenditures and rental costs.
+MTDC specifically excludes tuition remission, scholarships and fellowships, participant support costs, the amount of any subcontract that exceeds $25,000, equipment, capital expenditures, and rental costs.

-The federal government has imposed arbitrary limitations on reimbursement for some elements that make up the basis for the IDC rate.
+The federal government has imposed arbitrary limitations on reimbursement for some elements that make up the basis for the IDC rate itself.
 Thus, the real IDC rate that would adequately support research activities is higher than that which the federal government permits for federal awards.
 This is not the case for other sponsors.
-In the case of grants or contracts directly from a federal agency or for grants or contracts where the ultimate source of funds is the federal government, the rate will be limited to the negotiated federal rate.
+In the case of grants or contracts directly from a federal agency or for grants or contracts where the ultimate source of funds is the federal government, the rate will be limited to negotiated federal rate.

+The off-campus rate applies only to activities performed in facilities not owned by Florida Tech and to which rent is charged directly to the project and more than 50% of the project is performed off-campus.
 There may also be instances where sponsors place additional limitations on reimbursement of indirect costs.
 In these cases, the Office of Research and Sponsored Programs must be provided with a copy of the sponsor’s policy.
 The senior vice president for research must approve deviations from the university’s IDC policy.

 |Sponsor (source)||On-Campus Rate||Off-Campus Rate|